home

 Education and Training

 There are no set entry qualifications, but it is usual for entrants to have GCSE's/S grades in maths, English and preferably in a practical subject such as design and technology.
-It may be possible for a locksmith to start as a trainee with a local company, although there are no formal Apprenticeships available.
+It may be possible for a locksmith to start as a trainee with a local company.

 A Few More Exams You Might Need

 Training is often on the job under the supervision of a more experienced colleague, usually also with attendance on specialist courses.
-The British Locksmiths Institute (BLI) runs a range of courses, from introductory sessions for young people leaving school, to advanced classes for experienced locksmiths.
-The basic training programme run by the BLI at the training centre of the MLA represents the only formal locksmith accreditation recognised throughout the industry.
+Master Locksmiths Association (MLA) runs a range of courses, from introductory sessions for young people leaving school, to advanced classes for experienced locksmiths.
+The basic training programme of the MLA represents the only formal locksmith accreditation recognised throughout the industry.
 Fees are payable for each course.
 Contact the MLA for more information.

-All applicants for MLA membership and BLI training, regardless of age, must provide two character references and proof from the Criminal Records Bureau or from Disclosure Scotland of a clean police record.
+All applicants for MLA membership, regardless of age, must provide character references and proof from the Criminal Records Bureau or from Disclosure Scotland of a clean police record.
+This will involve a criminal record check.

 NVQ's/SVQ's in Providing Security, Emergency and Alarm Systems are available at Levels 2 and 3.
 City & Guilds and BTEC also run vocational courses on security and emergency alarm systems.